Nun [now Abbess] Seraphima (Dimitrova) [1]

 Parthenius,” Archimandrite Seraphim concludes his note.
 [27]

-confession of Archimandrite Seraphim—the most faithful spiritual son of St.
+to this moving confession of Archimandrite Seraphim—the most faithful spiritual

-Seraphim among his Bulgarian spiritual children?
-If we look at the essence of
+son of St. Seraphim among his Bulgarian spiritual children?
+If we look at the

 Parthenius to apply the words of his spiritual elder to his own apostate